jamesmstone/Uno-Zwei-Tros-Quatter/_posts/2016-03-31-International.md

   * CERN - European Organisation for Nuclear Research
   * WHO - World Health Organisation
   * GAIN - Global alliance for improved Nutrition

-  But despite switzerland But yet with the syrian refugee crisis that is currently underway is
+But despite Switzerland being such an hosting many global organisations, the Swiss government seem reluctant to grow their diversity and help host refugees.

-  Swiss asylum law has since the 1990s required asylum seekers to contribute to the costs of hosting them in the wealthy Alpine country:

-  The country is permitted to confiscate from people seeking asylum in the country amounts over 1,000 Swiss francs (US$995, €913 euros), Celine Kohlprath, a spokeswoman for Swiss migration authorities, told the AFP news agency.
+Since the 1990s Swiss Asylum Law has required Asylum Seekers to contribute to the costs of hosting them.
+By law the country is permitted to confiscate assets from those seeking asylum 1,000 Swiss francs (~ US$995 or ~ €913 euros).

-For some, asylum seekers are a drain on the economy and a threat to social stability; for others, helping them is a cornerstone of Switzerland’s humanitarian tradition.
+As [*SwissInfo.ch*](http://www.swissinfo.ch/) puts it *"For some, Asylum Seekers are a drain on the economy and a threat to social stability; For others, helping them is a cornerstone of Switzerland’s humanitarian tradition" *

 <!--
 <div class="quote-with-name">